I7-Examples/Glass/docs/source.txt

 Section 4 - Fitting
 [In which we work towards the idea that someone here should try the shoe (and for lack of a better idea, we will assume that person is Theo.)]

 Fitting is a scene.
 Fitting begins when Wondering ends.
-When Fitting begins: change conversation set to Table of Fitting Remarks; change the target subject to Theo; now marriage suggests Theo; change the current action to "Nervously".
+When Fitting begins: now conversation set is Table of Fitting Remarks; now the target subject is Theo; now marriage suggests Theo; now the current action is "Nervously".

 Table of Fitting Remarks
 starting	final	comment